wcstrickland/priorityqueue/README.md

 ## Technical Highlights:
 - Use of max heap to create priority queues based on the attribute of an object to optimize performance
-- Use of a non-built-in sorting algorithm to sort a list of objects based on a property
 - Use of modulo in a  generator in conjunction with a range-based for loop to “wrap” around to the beginning of a list and “remember” the last item the next time the for loop is accessed in code.
 - Use of a unit testing.